 Whitenicious By Dencia Africa announces Hamisa Mobetto as it's first brand Ambassadress with a multi-million dollar deal

-LOS ANGELES, CA , LA , March 1, 2022 /EINPresswire.com/ -- Whitenicious is delighted to announce singer & entrepreneur Miss Hamisa Mobetto as our new brand ambassadress for Whitenicious By Dencia Africa.
+BEVERLY HILLS , CA, USA , March 1, 2022 /EINPresswire.com/ -- Whitenicious is delighted to announce singer & entrepreneur Miss Hamissa Mobetto as our new brand ambassadress for Whitenicious By Dencia Africa.

-With her instinctive and sophisticated talent and one of a kind beauty, Hamisa exudes strength while maintaining a delicate demeanour.
+With her instinctive and sophisticated talent and one-of-a-kind beauty, Hamissa exudes strength while maintaining a delicate demeanor.
 The young Tanzanian is taking the world by storm as a singer, fashion icon, model, actress, philanthropist and much more.

-"I am truly honoured to join the Whitenicious brand.
+"I am truly honored to join the Whitenicious brand.
 It's a brand with such great products that have a history of helping men and women all over the world get rid of unwanted hyperpigmentation safely.
 I have seen the miracle it has done to many peoples acne and dark spots; it's very impressive and something I have always loved.
-I am particularly proud to represent Whitenicious's unique vision to steer men and women away from using dangerous products with harmful chemicals.
-Whitenicious creates trustworthy American-made products with zero harmful chemicals.
+I am particularly proud to represent its unique vision for men and women against using dangerous products with harmful chemicals, these we struts worthy American made products with zero harmful chemicals.
 Most (Whitenicious) products are Fda certified, organic, and perpetuate the idea that beauty should not be dictated but should instead be an expression of a woman's freedom to be herself and do what makes her and her skin happy and confident."

 SHOP